HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 > Always provide the full path, rather than a relative path, for the output folder parameter.

 The complete parameters evaluation takes a LONG time.
-There are roughly 55 million packets being sent at a rate of 1000 packest/s (due to BMv2 limited perfromance), which traslate to 15 hours to evaluate each parameters.
-There are 105 combiantions, so...it takes a VERY LONG TIME.
+There are roughly 55 million packets being sent at a rate of 1000 packest/s (due to BMv2 limited performance), which traslates to 15 hours to evaluate each parameter combination.
+There are 105 combinations, so it takes a VERY LONG TIME.
 If you wish to reduce the number of parameters to evaluate, feel free to do so.

 After finishing the experiments, it is time to plot them.
-For this, install Jupyter:"
+For this, install Jupyter:
 ```
 pip install jupyterlab
 ```

-In the testing folder, run the command:
+With Jupyter installed, go to the `testing/` folder, and run the following command:
 ```
 jupyter lab --NotebookApp.iopub_data_rate_limit=1.0e10
 ```

 Open the `parameters_eval_plots.ipynb` in your browser.
-Before executing the notebook's cells, update the experiment's input folder and the output folder in the `Parse the parameters evaluation experiments` code.
+Before executing the notebook's cells, update the experiment's input folder and output folder in the `Parse the parameters evaluation experiments` code.
 > Change the output folder to avoid collisions with the graphs of this repository.

-With the folders updated, strat the kernl and run all cells to plot the graphs.
+With the folders updated, strat the kernel and run all cells to plot the graphs.
 That`s it, the dataplane parameters evaluation is over.
-ANalyze the results and compare with the ones in our paper.
+Analyze the results and compare it with the ones in the dissertation.

 ### Network-wide offloading algorithms evaluation

-The evaluation of the network-wide offloading algorithms assesses the three table entries offloading algorithm in two network topologies with 4 memory availability scenarios:
+The evaluation of the network-wide offloading algorithms assesses the three table entries offloading algorithms presented in my dissertation in two network topologies with 4 memory availability scenarios:

 - The table entries offloading algorithm are:
 	- Simple, First-Fit, Best-Fit.
 - The topologies evaluated include:
-	- 5 switches linear and tree
+	- 5 switches linear and 5 switches tree.
  - Memory avialabiltiy scenarios for each switch in the network:
 	 - 100%,75%,50%,25%

 > The memory avialability refers to the amount of table entries a swtich can receive.
-For example, 100% means all switches in the network can receive all table entries, whereas 25% means the switches can receive only 25% of the table entries to offload.
+For example, `100%` means all switches in the network can receive all table entries, whereas `25%` means the switches can receive only 25% of the table entries to offload.

 Before conducting the experiments, it is necessary to adjust some parts of the code.
-If you haven't run the "Data plane parameters evaluation" you can skip this step.
+If you haven't run the `Data plane parameters evaluation` you can skip this step.
 Otherwise, go back to the [data plane parameters evaluation](#data-plane-parameters-evaluation), check the modifications done, and perform the opposite action in the code.
 This means that if the action was to comment, you need to uncomment the mentioned code and vice-versa.

 The dataplane parameters are set to: _N_ = 200, _T_ = 10, and _W_ = 16384, just like in the papers experiments.